-- e.
+e.
 PORT COSTA SANITARY DEPARTMENT: Reported by SDM Barnhill.
-Post Costa is under a new NPDES permit and no longer needs to test for acute bio toxicity but the final test in the previous permit failed with 65% survival.
-The Water Board imposes a mandatory minimum penalty of \$3,000 for exceedances.
+Post Costa is under a new NPDES permit and no longer needs to test for acute bio toxicity but the final test in the previous permit failed by 65%.
+These failures cost \$3,000 in penalties.
 Identifying the cause is like looking for a needle in a haystack.
 He has not received directions on the next steps.
 NSU has requested safety signage for all sites after a tour with their primary health and safety executive staff.
 They will take over the sampling and operations in October.
-CD & Power will be performing generator maintenance without load bank since this was performed in January as a result of the pole fire in December 2023.
+CDN Power will be doing a paired down load bank since this was performed in January as a result of the pole fire in December 2023.
 West County will remove the scum layer of chamber 1.
 A load bank is putting a load on the generator and forcing it to load work hard.
-A load bank, oil service, and overall health check are typically done in October as part of wet weather preparedness. - f.
+A load bank, oil service, and overall health check are typically done in October as part of wet weather preparedness.

 CROCKETT SANITARY DEPARTMENT: SDM Barnhill is working with Telstar on project status updates and integrating NSU into the project.
-CD & Power is also performing a load bank on the Crockett system.
-Fire abatement has been performed in the EQ tank site and within the Crockett Pump Station yard, C&H has cleared the overgrown vegetation outside the Crockett Pump Station fence line.
-He began setting the 2024 CCTV plan.
-Some 2023 remains for review.
-This is a manual, time-consuming process and hope to be caught up by next year, time permitting.
-The wiring for influent pump #1 will be tested and hopefully back online.
+CDM Power is also performing a load bank on the Crockett system.
+Fire abatement has been performed at the EQ tank site and C&H has cleared the overgrown vegetation outside their fence line.
+He began reviewing and scoring the 2024 CCTV pile but still has some 2023 to consider.
+This is a manual time-consuming process and hope to be caught up by next year, time permitting.
+The wiring for the air pressure pump will be tested and hopefully back online.
 The IGM reported that pump five is original to the pump station is no longer efficient and needs repair that will cost \$30,000.
 In discussions with CVSAN, all agreed that a replacement is the best course of action.
 The replacement pump will take 13 weeks to deliver and up to two days to install.
 The delivery and installation would be around late December.